-7.3.1 Tabular representation of Strong Entity Sets
+1.8.3.1 Tabular representation of Strong Entity Sets

 Let E be a strong entity set with descriptive attributes a_1 , a_2 , a_3 ,...., a_n .
-We represent this entity by a table called E with n distinct columns, each of which corresponds to one of the attributes of E. Each row in this table corresponds to one entity set E.
+We represent this entity by a table called E with n distinct columns, each of which corresponds to one of the attributes of E. Each row in this table corresponds to one entity of the entity set E.